 A typical lifecycle of a caterpillar, worm or inchworm is usually 4-6 stages (called instars).

-A caterpillar eats and eats and over some weeks depending on the variety, it goes through several instars before spinning a cocoon attached to the plant where it pupapes.
+A caterpillar eats and eats and over some weeks depending on the variety, it goes through several instars before spinning a cocoon attached to the plant where it pupates.

-If winter arrives it stays as a pupae until spring, or otherwise it emerges in a week or so as a butterfly or moth and flys off to look for a nice leaf to lay eggs on.
+If winter arrives it stays as a pupa until spring, or otherwise it emerges in a week or so as a butterfly or moth and flies off to look for a nice leaf to lay eggs on.
 The eggs hatch in a matter of days into caterpillars or worms and the cycle continues.

 They will do what they want to, paw the soil around then have a snooze on top of your seedlings.